notcake/cac-administration/README.md

 - Submitting bans

 ### Currently unsupported admin mod tasks
+None of these are required at all for !cake Anti-Cheat, apart from ban querying.

 - Usage of command system
 - Modification of groups
 - Modification of user groups